-The stack back-trace (stacktrace) is a list contains {Module, Function, Arity, ExtraInfo} and/or {Fun, Arity, ExtraInfo} tuples.
-The field Arity in the tuple can be the argument list of that function call instead of an arity integer, depending on the exception.
+The stack back-trace (stacktrace) is a list of {Module,Function,Arity,Location} tuples.
+The field Arity in the first tuple can be the argument list of that function call instead of an arity integer, depending on the exception.

-ExtraInfo is a (possibly empty) list of two-element tuples in any order that provides additional information about the exception.
+Location is a (possibly empty) list of two-tuples that can indicate the location in the source code of the function.
 The first element is an atom describing the type of information in the second element.
 The following items can occur: